 These are, however, the cooler months, and on the southern cape, it can become quite fresh.
 If it is the country’s south that appeals, November to January is pleasantly warm, with the humpback whale migration also concluding in mid to late December.

 All your wishes, plus a little more.
 South Africa is renowned for exceptional, innovative, luxurious and highly professional accommodation.
 From the opulent hotels in the south to the divine safari lodges of the northeast, South African accommodation is invariably exceptional.

 Tented camps are a little lacking, but the wonderful facilities and traditionally-inspired architecture of the lodges and villas more than compensates for the lack of canvas.

-Visas are required for most visitors and should be organized prior to arrival from your home country.
+Visas are required, though are available free of charge upon arrival.
 Inoculations may be recommended and we suggest you contact your travel designer or a travel medicine specialist for advice.